karina-klinkeviciute/rainbow-challenge/rainbow/readme.md

 ## License

 Rainbow Challenge is licensed by the MIT license.
-Full license in the LICENSE.md file
+Full license in the LICENSE file

 ## About Rainbow Challenge